Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Early-Type Galaxies as a Homogeneous Population

 Next we repeated the process after first convolving the spectrum being fit with a $\sigma_* = 250$~km/s Gaussian.
 Naively, if star A was fit by star B convolved by $\sigma_T$ we might expect to measure a dispersion of $\left(\sigma_*^2-\sigma_T^2\right)^{1/2}$, while if the reverse held we might expect to measure $\left(\sigma_*^2+\sigma_T^2\right)^{1/2}$, corresponding to simply combining the convolutions.
 After removing the worst fits, we found a scatter of about $30$~km/s and no significant reduction in the scatter if we modeled the residuals as in Eqn.~\ref{eqn:scatter}.
 This was moderately surprising and we presently have no good explanation for the result.

 The effect of assigning a systematic error to individual lenses and then assuming it is a random variable from lens to lens is that the net contribution to the error budget diminishes with the number of lenses.
 But for a homogeneous lens population, this assumption is not true -- if one lens galaxy has radially biased orbits, they almost certainly all have radially biased orbits, if one template star produces a higher dispersion estimate than another template star for one galaxy, it probably does so for all the lens galaxies, and so on.
-The only question is the exact degree of correlation and covariance.
+The only question is the exact degree of correlation and covariance for all the population-level variables.
+The correlation and covariance of the measured velocity dispersion between galaxies (and between spatial bins) due to the stellar templates can be assessed and \cite{Knabel2025} find a positive correlation between early-type galaxies as expected.
+While the covariance is small, it is not negligible compared to the necessary tolerances and the effect on the population level will become increasingly important as the lens sample size increases and higher accuracies are needed.